gitter-badger/miu-1/miuspec/lang.rst

   case x of
     y & let (w ->?
 Just z) -> q z
     ..  -> p

+[NOTE: The flexibility seems nice to have -- however, I need to find more papers on efficiently compiling these, especially in more general cases.
+From an implementation perspective, it would probably be better to implement and optimize the simple cases first.]

 Operators are allowed as type variables.
 This can be handy when working with profunctors and similar higher-kinded type constructors.
 For example::